levkorsy/i18n-lint/README.md

   - `language` - Target language (see supported languages below)
   - `ignoreKeys` - Keys to skip for this file
   - `allowlist` - Allowed values for this file
+  - `excludeFromSync` - Exclude this file from key synchronization checking (optional)
 - `failOnFindings` - Exit with error code if issues found (useful for CI/CD)
 - `outputDir` - Directory to save results